-CICS provides a sample EXTRACT STATISTICS application, DFH0STAT, that makes use of the options described in this section.
+CICS provides a sample EXTRACT STATISTICS application, DFH0STAT, that uses the options described in this topic.
 This set of programs illustrates ways of using the EXTRACT STATISTICS and INQUIRE commands to produce information about a CICS system.
 The reports include a CICS and MVS storage analysis that can be used as an aid to specifying the DSA LIMIT parameters.